 It is noted in the CSP that the commercial market (particularly for intense office development) may not be as strong as the residential market at any given point in time.
 If residential development is rigidly predicated on commercial development targets that cannot be marketed, development will not be financed, cash flow will not be generated (private or public), infrastructure improvements will not be made, and the project will stall.
-On the other hand, allowing residential development to proceed relatively unrestricted encourages bedroom community development, excessive commuting, and a lack of economic development, all of which are contrary to county goals and policies.
+On the other hand, allowing residential development, excessive commuting, and a lack of economic development, all of which are contrary to county goals and policies.
 This is a difficult issue to address.
 One of the keys is good "place making," as advocated by the development strategies and design principles of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment, so that both people and businesses will want to locate in Westphalia.